St Mary's, Isles of Scilly, UK

 - Starting point: Hugh Town Quay

-plenty in Hugh Town itself.
-Outside of Hugh Town & close to the coastal path refreshments can be found at Juliet’s Garden, Porthloo & Old Town cafe
+Accommodation on St Mary’s – there is plenty in Hugh Town.
+Outside of Hugh Town, close to the coastal path, refreshments can be found at Juliet’s Garden, Porthloo; Old Town; Porth Cressa Beach; and near Pelistry Bay

 - Island Summary: